 You should arrive in Inverness late in the afternoon.
 We had a little trouble finding parking so we circled the city a couple of times before parking at the bus station.
 Just keep following the “P” for parking signs until you come across something open—and be mindful of one-way streets!

 What to do: Book lovers must visit Leakey’s Bookshop, a beautiful bookstore built in an old church.
 We also wandered around the graveyard of the Free North Church.
-You can also explore the Victorian Market, a covered shopping area with 41 stores and two cafes.
+You can explore the Victorian Market, a covered shopping area with 41 stores and two cafes.
 I also recommend walking down Church Street.

 Where to eat: Since we knew we were going to be eating lots of pub food for the rest of our trip, we choose to eat at Black Isle Bar & Rooms, which not only had a lively bar filled with Scots, but also a delicious pizza menu.
 Other options are Scotch & Rye Pub, The Gellions (the oldest pub in Inverness), and Dores Inn.